CEGRcode/labtutorial/docs/WetBench/chipexo5.0.md

 	* Mix, and place on rototorque at 4˚C for 15 min.
 6. Transfer 20 ul of bead slurry (containing the tRNA) to each well in a single 8-well strip tube.
 7. Store at 4˚C until ready to use.
-8. Continue protocol with <a href="https://cegrcode.github.io/GeneralLab/chipexo5.0/#chromatin-immunoprecipitation"">Chromatin Immunoprecipitation</a>.
+8. Continue protocol with [Chromatin Immunoprecipitation][chromatin-immunoprecipitation].

-#####Preparing Protein A/G Magnetic Sepharose Beads or DynaBeads
+##### Preparing Protein A/G Magnetic Sepharose Beads or DynaBeads

 ***ProA/ProG Dynabeads are preferred/most commonly used***